For the itemized detail of accomplishments and important notes from 2011-2015, please click here.

 Bringing more economic investment into South Orange not only helps reduce the tax burden on homeowners, but it helps create the kind of walkable, transit-oriented community space that comes to mind when you think of the word "downtown."

-Since 2011, over $100m has been spent with more than double that anticipated in redevelopment in South Orange's downtown.
+Since 2011, over $100m has been spent with more than double of that anticipated in redevelopment in South Orange's downtown.
 Through The Gateway project, Third and Valley Redevelopment, several other key downtown developments identified as opportunities for the Village and dozens of new businesses, South Orange has continued to move forward as one of New Jersey's premier urban suburbs.
 The Village now benefits from the leadership of the South Orange Village Center Alliance, as well as new leadership as the South Orange Performing Arts Center, and continued growth of community events such as the Arts in the Park and Downtown after Sundown concert series, in addition to the Farmer's Market and much more.
 Taking a strategic approach to investment, Alex and other village officials have met with redevelopers, property owners and landlords to help bring the community's vision to a reality.
 Additionally, with the installation of Electric Vehicle chargers downtown, LEED-certified redevelopment plans, launch of the downtown ZipCar service, bio-diesel commuter jitneys, and more bike and walking paths, the Village is taking the sustainable path to economic growth.

 Sustainability is a priority.
 Electric Vehicle chargers and ZipCar car-sharing are adjacent South Orange's downtown train station - one of the busiest in New Jersey.
 The Third and Valley project is LEED certified, the jitney shuttle's run on biodiesel, bike lanes and bike storage have been installed to encourage alternative transportation and hybrid vehicles are used in the municipal vehicle fleet.
 South Orange is a Sustainable Jersey certified community.